alizea-alvarez/alizea-alvarez.github.io/index.md

 These projects represent my shift from micro-level work into macro and mezzo spaces, shaping systems and policies that can sustain real social change.
 Outside of work and school, I’m a curious traveler and avid fiction reader, always looking for the next city, country, or local market stall to visit.
 I really believe the best way to learn about a place and its culture is through its food, where history, community, and creativity all come together.

 🍴 Like a good menu, my resume gives you a taste of what I bring to the table. <a href="Alvarez-Sookram-Alizea-Resume.pdf" target="_blank" rel="noopener noreferrer">Download it here.</a>

+---
+## 🔭 Looking Ahead
+While my applied projects have built a strong foundation in evaluation, governance, and policy analysis, I’m far from finished learning.
+I’m deeply curious and open to exploring new fields, ideas, and challenges, from data ethics and technology policy to community development, social justice, and beyond.

+I see every opportunity as a chance to stretch what I know and to connect evaluation to new contexts and conversations.
+If you’re here because you’re looking for someone thoughtful, adaptable, and eager to grow, I hope you’ll reach out.
+I’m open to projects, collaborations, and learning experiences that don’t fit neatly into what I’ve already done!